-As with all, the key trait a successful bettor has is patience.
-It’s extremely difficult to beat the book if you are betting on every line offered.
-In order to turn a profit, you need to develop a system that outperforms the sportsbook.
-Very few can do this on every line, but from time to time an edge appears which the savvy bettor can jump on.
+As with all sports betting, the key trait a successful bettor has is patience.
+It’s tough to beat the book if you are betting on every line offered.
+To turn a profit, you need to develop a system that outperforms the sportsbook.
+Very few can do this on every line, but from time to time, an edge appears that the savvy bettor can jump on.
 Creating a system that outperforms the sportsbook in certain situations isn’t easy, but it is the most surefire way to keep a consistent advantage.

 Stick to the system

-In a high-variance sport like, where one bad bounce can sink a team or one goalie can steal a game on any night, the most important thing a bettor can do is stick to the system, as it may take a long stretch of time to achieve the edge your system is expected to produce.
+In a high-variance sport like hockey, where one bad bounce can sink a team, or one goalie can steal a game on any night, the essential thing a bettor can do is stick to the system, as it may take a long period to achieve the edge your system is expected to produce.

 Use data resources

-Data resources for creating your own models: NaturalStatTrick.com, Hockey-Reference.com, Evolving-Hockey.com, HockeyViz.com, MoneyPuck.com, and plenty more worth checking out.also makes its play-by-play data publicly available.
+Data resources for creating your models: NaturalStatTrick.com, Hockey-Reference.com, Evolving-Hockey.com, HockeyViz.com, MoneyPuck.com, and plenty more worth checking out.
+The NHL also makes its play-by-play data publicly available.

 More on NHL

-NHL was founded in 1917 with only 4 Canadian teams and expanded into the US in 1924 when the Boston Bruins joined.
-Step by step more teams were added and today the league consists of 31 teams (24 US and 7 Canada).
+The NHL was founded in 1917 with only 4 Canadian teams and expanded into the US in 1924 when the Boston Bruins joined.
+Step by step, more teams were added, and today the league consists of 31 teams (24 US and 7 Canada).

 Most Popular Hockey Events

-The NHL is the most popular hockey league in the world, whose 82-game regular season culminates in a 16-team best-of-7 playoff.
+The NHL is the most popular hockey league globally, whose 82-game regular season culminates in a 16-team best-of-7 playoff.
 The Stanley Cup Final is among the most-watched hockey in the world, along with the hockey played at the Winter Olympics every four years.
-Before you bet on NHL you should read our NHL betting strategies guide.
+Before you bet on NHL, you should read our NHL betting strategies guide.

 History of Hockey

-Hockey itself has roots in the Northern Hemisphere, with the sport predominantly played in Canada, the United States, and Northern Europe.
-The top tier of countries in International play usually consists of five main teams: Canada, USA, Finland, Sweden, and Russia.
-In fact, the only time since 1940 one of these teams hasn’t been awarded the Gold Medal at the end of a Men’s Winter Olympics in Ice Hockey was in 1998, when Hockey Hall-of-Famer Dominik Hasek backstopped the Czech Republic to gold with one of the greatest goalie performances in hockey history, stopping 149 of 155 shots in the tournament and allowing only two goals total in three elimination games against the most talented teams in the world.
+Hockey itself has roots in the Northern Hemisphere, predominantly played in Canada, the United States, and Northern Europe.
+The top tier of countries in International play usually consists of five central teams: Canada, USA, Finland, Sweden, and Russia.
+The only time since 1940 one of these teams hasn’t been awarded the Gold Medal at the end of a Men’s Winter Olympics in Ice Hockey was in 1998, when Hockey Hall-of-Famer Dominik Hasek backstopped the Czech Republic to gold with one of the most outstanding goalie performances in hockey history, stopping 149 of 155 shots in the tournament and allowing only two goals total in three elimination games against the most talented teams in the world.

-Any question of the greatest player to ever lace up the skates can be succinctly answered with three words: The Great One.
-Wayne Gretzky holds numerous NHL records, including most goals, assists, and points in a regular season and in his career.
+Any question of the greatest player to ever lace up the skates can be briefly answered with three words: The Great One.
+Wayne Gretzky holds numerous NHL records, including most goals, assists, and points in a regular-season and his career.
 He was the NHL’s most valuable player from 1980 to 1987, taking the torch from legends like Bobby Orr in the 70s and passing it to Mario Lemieux at the turn of the decade.